tunnckoCore/stream-copy-dir/README.md

 ## API

+## Related
+- [always-done](https://www.npmjs.com/package/always-done): Handle completion and errors with elegance!
+Support for streams, callbacks, promises, child processes, async/await and sync functions… [more](https://github.com/hybridables/always-done#readme) | [homepage](https://github.com/hybridables/always-done#readme "Handle completion and errors with elegance!
+Support for streams, callbacks, promises, child processes, async/await and sync functions.
+A drop-in replacement for [async-done][] - pass 100% of its tests plus more")
+- [callback2stream](https://www.npmjs.com/package/callback2stream): Transform sync, async or generator function to Stream.
+Correctly handle errors and optional arguments. | [homepage](https://github.com/hybridables/callback2stream#readme "Transform sync, async or generator function to Stream.
+Correctly handle errors and optional arguments.")
+- [create-readdir-stream](https://www.npmjs.com/package/create-readdir-stream): Streaming `fs.readdir`, extensible with smart plugins.
+No recursion and no globs by default - [use][] plugins.
+Does… [more](https://github.com/tunnckocore/create-readdir-stream#readme) | [homepage](https://github.com/tunnckocore/create-readdir-stream#readme "Streaming `fs.readdir`, extensible with smart plugins.
+No recursion and no globs by default - [use][] plugins.
+Does not stat and doesn't read the filepaths - use plugins.
+It just push [vinyl][] files to stream.
+Follows signature and semantics of `fs.creat")
+- [minibase](https://www.npmjs.com/package/minibase): MiniBase is minimalist approach to Base - @node-base, the awesome framework.
+Foundation for building complex APIs with… [more](https://github.com/node-minibase/minibase#readme) | [homepage](https://github.com/node-minibase/minibase#readme "MiniBase is minimalist approach to Base - @node-base, the awesome framework.
+Foundation for building complex APIs with small units called plugins.
+Works well with most of the already existing [base][] plugins.")
+- [promise2stream](https://www.npmjs.com/package/promise2stream): Transform ES2015 Promise to Stream - specifically, Transform Stream using [through2][].
+Works in object mode by default… [more](https://github.com/hybridables/promise2stream#readme) | [homepage](https://github.com/hybridables/promise2stream#readme "Transform ES2015 Promise to Stream - specifically, Transform Stream using [through2][].
+Works in object mode by default, but you can pass options directly to the [through2][] package.")
+- [try-catch-core](https://www.npmjs.com/package/try-catch-core): Low-level package to handle completion and errors of sync or asynchronous functions, using [once][] and [dezalgo][] libs… [more](https://github.com/hybridables/try-catch-core#readme) | [homepage](https://github.com/hybridables/try-catch-core#readme "Low-level package to handle completion and errors of sync or asynchronous functions, using [once][] and [dezalgo][] libs.
+Useful for and used in higher-level libs such as [always-done][] to handle completion of anything.")

 ## Contributing
 Pull requests and stars are always welcome.
 For bugs and feature requests, [please create an issue](https://github.com/tunnckoCore/stream-copy-dir/issues/new).
 But before doing anything, please read the [CONTRIBUTING.md](./CONTRIBUTING.md) guidelines.